Study abroad with Erasmus+

 - Your Universität Hamburg enrollment certificate covering the period of your stay abroad will also be uploaded to the database.

-- The digital Learning Agreements for Studies Part I: Before the Mobility must be signed by all 3 parties and uploaded in full to the database before you begin your period abroad.
-We are newly introducing the Learning Agreement in digital form.
-An upload function for the analog Learning Agreement is also available in your workflow during the transition phase.
+- The digital Learning Agreements for Studies Part I: Before the Mobility must be signed by all 3 parties before you begin your period abroad.
+An upload function for the analog Learning Agreement is also available in your workflow in case your host university does not provide the DLA.
 Note that you must still complete the digital Learning Agreement in any event.
 Follow the Learning Agreement for Studies guidelines (PDF) when completing the Learning Agreement for Studies.

 - students with children